ayobame/Data_wrangling_and_plotting/ggplot2.md

 - Create your own new script
   + refer to provided code only if needed
-  + don't use the one provided
+  + don't just copy paste from the presentation